10 Instruments Every Grower Needs

 Like thermometers, pH meters run the gambit of sophistication.
 Expect to get what you pay for with these.
 Check product reviews and do your homework.
-Different pH meters measure using different methods, but all are meant to tell you what the pH of your growing media is.
+Different pH meters measure using different methods, but all are meant to tell you what thepotential of hydrogen (pH) of your growing media is.
 This is important for any grower to be able to monitor so they can make informed decisions about what amendments to add to their media in order to avoid nutrient deficiencies or toxicities in their plants.

 The pH scale indicates the acidity (pH below 7.0) or alkalinity (pH above 7.0) of a substance, usually in liquid form.
 This is pertinent information for a couple of reasons.
 Not all plants thrive at the same pH level.
 It would be unreasonable to expect to use the same growing media for all types of plants and achieve optimal results.

 The other reason it is useful to know the pH of your media is that not all nutrients are available to your plants at all pH levels.
 The nutrients may be present in the soil, but are essentially locked out and not able to be utilized by your plants at certain pH’s.